OCA/sale-workflow/sale_product_set/README.rst

 This module aims to help salesman to quickly create several sale order lines at once in a quotation.

-After a *product set* is added to the sale order, each line can be update or remove as any other sale order lines.
+After a *product set* is added to the sale order, each line can be updated or removed as any other sale order lines.

-This is differ to packing products as you don't follow *product set* after it was added to the sale order.
+This differs from packing products as you don't follow *product set* are not linked to sale order lines once they are added.

 Usage
 =====